 How Can Post-Marital Agreements Resolve Estate Planning Issues?

-Sometimes a client who is already married will explain to us that they want the bulk of their assets to be distributed to someone other than their spouse on the client’s death.
-If we discover that the client has commingled assets with their spouse, then sometimes even the best estate plan cannot ensure that on the client’s death these assets will be distributed to someone other than their spouse.
-In that case, our attorneys may prepare a postnuptial (or post-marital) agreement for the client to ensure that their estate planning documents will have the intended effect.
+Sometimes a client who is already married will explain to us that he or she wants the bulk of his or her assets to be distributed to someone other than a spouse on the client’s death.
+If we discover that the client has commingled assets with his or her spouse, then sometimes even the best estate plan cannot ensure that on the client’s death, these assets will be distributed to someone else.
+In that case, our attorneys may prepare a postnuptial (or post-marital) agreement for the client to ensure that his or her estate planning documents will have the intended effect.

 Most of the time, clients who plan to marry or are already married want to provide primarily for their spouses in their estate plans.
 Therefore, there is no need for a prenuptial or postnuptial agreement.
 However, in those cases where a married or soon-to-be-married client wishes to provide primarily for someone other than a spouse or for charity, a prenup or postnup may be an essential part of the client’s estate plan.
 Having these documents prepared by the same law firm that is preparing your estate planning documents can provide a huge benefit to your overall estate.